-Your SOC 2 confidentiality policy defines procedures to handle confidential information about clients, partners, and the company.
-Clients and partners expect you to keep their data secure and a confidentiality policy will demand this same expectation of your employees.
+Your confidentiality policy defines procedures to handle confidential information about clients, partners, and the company.
+Clients and partners expect you to keep their data secure, and a confidentiality policy will demand this same expectation of your employees.

 Confidentiality can sometimes be confused with privacy, but they mean very different things from a legal standpoint.
 In the context of a SOC 2 confidentiality policy, confidentiality focuses on personal information shared with a trusted advisor, such as a lawyer or therapist.
 This information generally cannot be shared with third parties without the client’s consent.
 Privacy generally refers to actions you take that should carry a reasonable expectation of privacy - such as using a restaurant bathroom or the activities you do within your home.
 As far as your confidentiality policy, customer data and PII maybe be considered private, but not confidential.
 It depends on the customer/vendor and should be evaluated case by case.

-- Lock and secure paper documents - Many organizations focus solely on protecting confidential data digitally and overlook proper protections for paper copies.
-Hard copies of confidential information are commonly left out in the open on employees’ desks, shelves and cabinets with few - if any - physical controls.
+Many organizations focus solely on protecting confidential data digitally and overlook proper protections for paper copies.
+Hard copies of confidential information are commonly left out in the open on employees’ desks, shelves, and cabinets with few - if any - physical controls.
 Designate well-organized, lockable spaces for confidential data and train users on your expectations for using those spaces.
 Ensure these expectations are backed with proper policies and procedures.

-- Use only approved business software for storing and processing confidential information - Your organization’s policies should clearly state how and where confidential information is stored and processed.
+Your organization’s policies should clearly state how and where confidential information is stored and processed.
 Historically, several companies ended up being mentioned in the newspaper after an employee lost confidential information stored on a USB drive or laptop hard drive.
-The confidential data never should have been stored outside the organization’s internal systems, but there were no established guidelines to enforce proper data handling expectations.
+The confidential data should never have been stored outside the organization’s internal systems, but there were no established guidelines to enforce proper data handling expectations.

 - The proper use of secure storage areas and shredding practices for confidential data